 If you are unsure whether an item can be carried through a checkpoint, there are several ways to find out.
 You can:

-Visit www.tsa.gov and in the upper right-hand corner of the homepage, click on “What can I bring?”
+- Visit tsa.gov and in the upper right-hand corner of the homepage, click on “What can I bring?”
 Type in the item and you will find out immediately if it should be packed in a carry-on bag, checked bag, either or neither.

-Tweet a photo of the item or the name of the item to @AskTSA.
+- Tweet a photo of the item or the name of the item to @AskTSA.
 TSA’s Twitter team will let you know if the item should go in a carry-on bag, checked bag, either or neither.
-Or reach out to us via Facebook Messenger to ask about an item.
+Live assistance is available from 8 a.m. - 10 p.m.
+ET weekdays; 9 a.m. - 7 p.m. on weekends and holidays.